cardano-foundation/CIPs/CIP-????/README.md

     dApp-->|Share public key| Wallet
 ```

 Deeplinks, Universal Links or even a QR code could be used to share the public key.
 The wallet app would query a list of trackers using the public key to establish the WebRTC connection.
-Once this is done, the data is sent peer-to-peer via the WebRTC standard (e.g. to invoke RPC calls).
+Once this has been done, the data is sent peer-to-peer via the WebRTC standard (e.g. to invoke RPC calls).

 ```mermaid
 flowchart LR